-For the fiscal year ended December 31, 2019, the Portfolio's advisory expenses represented an effective annual rate of 0.01% of the Portfolio's average net assets.
+For the fiscal year ended December 31, 2019, the aggregate advisory fee represented an effective annual rate of 0.15% of the Portfolio's average net assets before a performance-based increase of 0.01%.

 Under the terms of an SEC exemption, the board of trustees of Vanguard Variable Insurance Fund may, without prior approval from shareholders, change the terms of an advisory agreement with a third-party investment advisor or hire a new third-party investment advisor-either as a replacement for an existing advisor or as an additional advisor.
 Any significant change in the Portfolio's advisory arrangements will be communicated to shareholders in writing.
+As the

-As the Portfolio's sponsor and overall manager, Vanguard may provide investment advisory services to the Portfolio at any time.
+Portfolio's sponsor and overall manager, Vanguard may provide investment advisory services to the Portfolio at any time.
 Vanguard may also recommend to the board of trustees that an advisor be hired, terminated, or replaced or that the terms of an existing advisory agreement be revised.
 The Vanguard Variable Insurance Fund has filed an application seeking a similar SEC exemption with respect to investment advisors that are wholly owned subsidiaries of Vanguard.
 If the exemption is granted, the Portfolio may rely on the new SEC relief.

-For a discussion of why the Board approved the Portfolio's investment advisory arrangement, see the most recent semiannual report to shareholders covering the fiscal period ended June 30.
+For a discussion of why the Board approved the Portfolio's investment advisory agreements, see the most recent semiannual report to shareholders covering the fiscal period ended June 30.